 About Michael Yurkovic

 Michael Yurkovic brings his variety of experience as an Industrial Designer, Toy Inventor, Technical Illustrator, and Machinist to each piece he creates in miniature.
 He holds the ranking of Artisan in the International Guild of Miniature Artisans.
-Michael’s works have been featured in The Art Institute of Chicago, the Museum of Modern Art in New York, and the KSB Miniature Collection in Maysville Kentucky.
-Michael regularly teaches workshops around the United States, including at The Mini Time Machine Museum in Tucson, and will expand his schedule in 2021 to include the Netherlands, London, and Denmark.
+Yurkovic's work has been featured in The Art Institute of Chicago, the Museum of Modern Art in New York, and the KSB Miniature Collection in Maysville Kentucky, and he regularly teaches workshops around the United States.
 His latest works are inspired by stories, or narratives, which guide the creation of a new piece, often developing organically with the project.
-He invites the viewer to connect with the piece, and to fill in the blanks with their own thoughts and interpretations.
+Yurkovic invites the viewer to connect with the piece, and to fill in the blanks with their own thoughts and interpretations.
 His guiding mantra is, ‘the closer you look, the better it gets’.

-Michael Yurkovic will be recreating the historic Ball-Paylore House in half-inch scale (where half an inch equals 12 inches in life-size), using mixed materials and based on historical photographs, drawings, and site visits.
-The commission will include both the interior and exterior of the home with a removable roof for optimal views of the interior.
-The Ball-Paylore Miniature House Project is expected to be complete in the Fall of 2021 and will debut with the museum's fall exhibit, Atomic Miniatures: Michael Yurkovic's Modern Musings, featuring his timeless, miniature mid-century modern designs.
+Michael Yurkovic will be recreated the historic Ball-Paylore House in half-inch scale (where half an inch equals 12 inches in life-size), using mixed materials and based on historical photographs, drawings, and site visits.
+The commission included both the interior and exterior of the home, with a mechanical removable roof for optimal views of the interior.
+The Ball-Paylore Miniature House was completed in the fall of 2021 and debuted with the museum's fall exhibit, Atomic Miniatures: Michael Yurkovic's Modern Musings, featuring his timeless, miniature mid-century modern designs.

 Ways to Support this Project